Tord Boontje: Biography

 The studio has grown, evolved and travelled.
 They spent 5 years in rural France before Boontje decided to return to London in 2009 and engage with education, taking up the challenging appointment as Professor and Head of Design Products at the Royal College of Art, a position he held for 4 years.

-An experiment to place the studio, workshop and his first retail outlet on one premises led to a move to Shoreditch in East London in 2012.
-From here the studio launches and makes new experimental collections of products.
+The studio moved to Shoreditch, East London in 2012.
+From here the studio conceives, creates and launches new collections of products.
 This independent and creative method of working also serves and inspires the still continuing long-term relationships with clients and initiates new ones.

 1991 Graduated Eindhoven Design Academy